manas-chaudhari/manas-chaudhari.github.io/_posts/2016-09-05-rxjava-meets-data-binding-part-4.md

 A subscription free way of using RxJava.
 To demonstrate the effectiveness, I'll transform an existing sample code into this pattern.

 RxJava provides an easy way to model changing data as an `Observable`.
-To consume the data, it is required to `subscribe` to the `Observable`, which generates subscriptions.
-As long as we are in the Rx world, the code is functional and all is well.
-However, subscribing and unsubscribing operations which are dependent on Android lifecycle, need to be done in the imperative world and often results in boilerplate code.
+To consume the data, it is required to `subscribe` to the `Observable`, which generates a `Subscription` which needs to be unsubscribed later (in most cases) to prevent memory leaks.
+As long as we are manipulating Observables (Rx world), the code is functional and all is well.
+However, subscribing and unsubscribing operations which are dependent on Android lifecycle, need to be done in the imperative world and result in boilerplate code.

 Most existing techniques recommend subscribing to the Observable and cleaning up the subscription object in `onDestroy`.
 [RxLifecycle](https://github.com/trello/RxLifecycle) library provides a convenient way to implement this by making use of `takeUntil` operator.
 However, this approach still requires you to use `.compose(RxLifecycle.bindUntilEvent(lifecycle, ActivityEvent.DESTROY))` on each observable before subscription.
-I would like to take this further by eliminating this too.
+I would like to improve this by eliminating the subscription itself.

 ### Starter Code

-Chris Arriola recently wrote a [tutorial to RxJava](https://www.toptal.com/android/functional-reactive-android-rxjava) in which he built an example app which fetches data from Github API and displays in a ListView.
+Chris Arriola recently wrote an [Introduction to RxJava](https://www.toptal.com/android/functional-reactive-android-rxjava) in which he builds an example app which fetches data from Github API and displays in a ListView.
 I have taken his code as the starting point.
 Initial code is available [here](https://github.com/manas-chaudhari/GitHubRxJava/tree/solution)

 ### Setup library
+I'll be using my [Android MVVM](https://github.com/manas-chaudhari/android-mvvm) which provides tools to implement MVVM using RxJava and Data Binding.

-Add library in dependencies in build.gradle & enable data binding
+In build.gradle, add the dependency & enable data binding

 ```groovy
 android {